glowsai/docsite/docs/docs/17-auto-deploy-usage.md

 ![image-20250527162731979](../docs-images/p17auto-deploy/02.png)

 Choose the GPU and environment required for the program to run.
-You can select either a custom snapshot you’ve created or a system-provided image.
+You can select either a custom snapshot you’ve created or a prebuilt system image.

 ![image-20250529100940587](../docs-images/p17auto-deploy/03.png)

-Set the service port (Port) and the start command (Start Command) for the code.
+Set the service port (`Port`) and the start command (`Start Command`) for the code.

 In this case, our service starts on port 8080, and the service code is located at `/BreezyVoice/api.py`, so the service port and start command are set as follows: